Email us at email@example.com

 - Developing management and leadership skills for the future.

 The programme is stand-alone and awards 42 CPD credits.
-It also provides the opportunity for further postgraduate progression in either clinical education at University of Bristol or management and leadership at the University of Plymouth.
+It also provides the opportunity for further postgraduate progression in either clinical education at University of Bristol or management and leadership at the University of PlymouthPlease see programme flyer for full details on wider group of potential participants as agreed by HEE.

 Methods of learningThe Professional and Generic Skills Programme offers group learning which provides a good basis for participants to meet one another, hear new ideas and theories and to form valuable professional relationships.
 Your participation will involve reflection on your experiences to date and on the new ideas we will be discussing.
 Practical exercises, discussions and action-learning will be supported by our managed learning environment (Moodle) on which you’ll find extra information, video clips, recommended reading, slides and materials from each CPD delivery, and an opportunity to discuss things virtually with facilitators and fellow participants.
 We have designed our teaching methods for you to take essential learning from this programme back to your professional life and to support your future career aspirations.